-The paths followed by EXE are shown graphically in Figure 3.
+The paths followed by EXE for our example are shown graphically in Figure 7.
 The branch points (both explicit and implicit) where EXE forks a new process are represented by rhombuses, and the test cases it generates by sequences of four bytes.